-- → Meketa Investment Group believes that the current Plan allocation, adopted in early 2022, remains reasonable.
-The Investment Committee could also consider the other mixes presented. - → If a new asset allocation mix is selected for the Retirement Plan, we recommend that Investment Committee also consider an updated asset allocation for the Health Care Trust, to make sure that the overall strategy of the two plans remains aligned. - $\rightarrow$ We also look forward to discussing this analysis with the members of the Investment Committee.
+- → Meketa Investment Group believes that the current System allocation, adopted in early 2020 and confirmed in early 2021 and early 2022, remains reasonable.
+The Investment Committee could also consider the other mixes presented. - → If a new asset allocation mix is selected for the Retirement System, we recommend that Investment Committee also consider an updated asset allocation for the Health Care Trust, to make sure that the overall strategy of the two plans remains aligned. - → We also look forward to discussing this analysis with the members of the Investment Committee.